 "Yes, is this the home of Oscar Vaskez," an old man in a black tuxedo said behind the white screen door.

 "Qooez," He corrected with an annoyed tone.
 At that moment he was very sensitive of trivial matters like pronunciation and international policy.

 "You have been chosen to attend the glamorous, stupendous, auspicious 75th Academy Awards program tomorrow at the new Kodak Theater in beautiful Hollywood!" the man announced in, obviously, his best game show voice.

 The man handed over a ticket, did a little bow and went back to his car like a butler in an old cartoon .
-Oscar did not enter any contest, and he had certainly never seen the eccentric little man before.
+Oscar did not enter any contest, and he certainly had never seen the eccentric little old man before.
 He looked hard at the ticket, still standing in his doorway, for about twenty minutes.
-His first reaction was to burn the thing and never think of it again.
+His first reaction was to burn the ticket and never think of it again.
 Then he thought of selling it and making a tidy profit.
 He shook that idea out and headed to the garage to finish the day's orders.
 He had fixed five computers by night fall and was exhausted from all the serious thought he had done today.
 That was really the first time in his life, the time after 9/11, that he began to think seriously.
 He lied in bed that night thinking yet again of what he should do about the tickets.
 He looked out his window and saw the moon, blood red.
 The smog dyed it that color.
-Oscar drifted slowly into sleep, his mind drained from contemplation of the day’s events.

 The next morning Oscar woke up, showered, ate breakfast and strapped explosives to his chest.
 Having carefully considered his options he decided it was best to go to the show.
 He went to his front window and turned his little sign around so that it now said, "Closed for the Day, please come back again tomorrow."
 He then sat at his desk for three hours and scribbled notes on white napkins he had stacked there.